nvsmith/webdev-resources/Terminal/zsh-scripts/file-management/move_all_files_recursively.md

 # Create the target directory if it doesn't exist
 mkdir -p "$TARGET_DIR"

-# Find all files in the source directory and it's subdirectories (recursively) and move them to the target directory
+# Find all files in the source directory and move them to the target directory
 find "$SOURCE_DIR" -type f -exec mv {} "$TARGET_DIR" \;

+# Show success message when complete
 echo "All files have been moved to $TARGET_DIR."
 ```